Hoppers of North Carolina:

 County Map: Clicking on a county returns the records for the species in that county.

-Distribution: Southeastern United States, as far north as NJ and as far west as TX and IA; also found as far south as Brazil and throughout the West Indies (BG)
+Distribution: Southeastern United States, as far north as NJ and as far west as TX and IA; also found as far south as Brazil and throughout the West Indies (BG).
+Seemingly most common along the Gulf Coast states and along the Atlantic coast north to North Carolina.

-Abundance: Rare, a couple records from the coast, likely more abundant in this region.
+Abundance: Uncommon, recorded from several counties along the coast; likely more abundant in this region.

 Seasonal Occurrence